 The alarm goes off, it’s Matcha time!
 If you’re rested enough, maybe you fit in a little movement, but who are we kidding - today is just about making it to the end, not about you.
 Breakfast for the little ones is ready and it’s time to get the kids organised for the day.
 A quick shower and you are out the door with your takeaway PB toast.
-After school drop off, it’s straight to the office for a Super Greens + Reds at your desk and a quick spritz of Glow Mist to wake up the skin.
+After school drop off, it’s straight to the office for a Super Greens + Reds at your desk.
 Sounding familiar?
 We thought so.
 We call this the Monday grind, and it’s a routine we are all too familiar with.
 If you find you are pouring from an empty cup, then this is the gentle reminder you’ve been waiting for.
 We are here to tell you that running on empty isn’t sustainable - and taking time for yourself means you’ll have a little extra in your cup to pour into others around you, your passion projects and the activities before & after work you just aren’t getting to.

 But who has the time?
 Well, if it’s always at the bottom of the list, chances are you’ll never find the time.
 But perhaps if self care is prioritised a little higher, you’ll start to carve out some ‘you time’ wherever you can.
 So step one to finding time for you is making it a priority.
 Now let’s talk about where we can squeeze that time in.
 Brushing up on time management skills can sound daunting, which is why we’ve enlisted some tools to help.
 Meet the time management matrix - sounds like a wacky science fiction movie right?
 While this kind of matrix may not involve Keanu Reeves, it’s very useful for laying out your commitments and assessing what you have time for.